Time for Blatter to go, says Australian former FIFA official

 Australia has a particular grievance surrounding the controversial awarding of the 2022 World Cup to Qatar, which is now the subject of a Swiss Attorney General probe into corruption, after its government-funded bid won only one vote.

-Football Federation Australia (FFA), whose chief executive David Gallop and chairman Frank Lowy are travelling to Zurich for the FIFA congress, has yet to make public its position on Wednesday's dramatic events.
+Football Federation Australia (FFA), whose chief executive David Gallop and chairman Frank Lowy are traveling to Zurich for the FIFA congress, has yet to make public its position on Wednesday's dramatic events.

 "The Australian delegation will review the developments involving Swiss and US law enforcement authorities over the conduct of FIFA officials," it said in a brief statement.